What is the Institutional Syllabus?

 Americans with Disabilities Act (ADA)

-Any student eligible for and needing academic accommodations because of a disability is requested to speak with the Accessibility Services (502-3333) (all students should do this 8 weeks* before every semester).
-The following link provides additional information: PPCC Accessibility Services webpage.
+Any student eligible for and needing academic accommodations because of a disability is encouraged to speak with the ACCESSibility Services (AS) prior to the semester.
+The following link provides additional information:or contact AS at 719.502.3333.

 *Even if you haven’t met these timelines, please still call Accessibility Services for information or an appointment.

 The faculty and staff at PPCC are committed to student learning and success.
 Therefore, students may periodically be asked to participate in an assessment activity for their program or department, or for the college.
 These activities might include taking a test, providing a writing sample, or speaking on a topic.
 They are designed to help faculty improve programs and teaching strategies and to promote student growth.
-For more information, go to the PPCC Assessment webpage.
+For more information, go to http://www.ppcc.edu/academics/assessment

 Classroom Attendance Policy